-- You have to apply with our online application tool.
+- You have to apply with our online application tool, now closed.

 - The offered projects of this GSSP-application cover most areas of natural and life sciences from Anthropology and Human Biology, Cell and Developmental Biology, Genetics, Ecology, Microbiology, Molecular Biology, Biochemistry, Cell and Developmental Biology, Ecology, Evolutionary Biology, Plant Sciences, Pharmacology, Systematics.

 - On the online application tool two projects can be selected by indicating a first and a second priority.

 - Below please click on the name of the supervisor to get redirected automatically to further information on the research group and the scientific contents.

 - For frequently asked questions page provided by the DAAD, please click here or consult their website here for up to date information.

 - Coding (e.g. DAAD-00/18) found on the right handside of the project number is for internal purposes only!

 Project 1 (DAAD-01/18)